-Due to current funding issues, I recommend the stakeholders consider adjusting hours for assessment testing, if interested in increasing participation in the GED program and consider providing more tutorials, tutoring, and books related to the GED for test preparation.
+Due to current funding issues, the stakeholders should consider adjusting hours for assessment testing, if interested in increasing participation in the GED program and consider providing more tutorials, tutoring, and books related to the GED for test preparation.
 The parking problem can create a hostile environment if ignored, so it warrants looking into.

-I recommend for future exploration that they explore allowing students to register for two subject courses in a term.
+For future exploration my recommendation is that they explore allowing students to register for two subject courses in a term.
 Currently, students are only allowed to enroll in two classes the computer technology class, which is taught on Wednesdays and one other class (math or English).
 Students are requesting a change from the norm.
 I believe the stakeholders and Dr. Ferebee-Johns should consider students taking Math and English as an enrollment option when registering for classes especially for those students with high test scores and are capable to do the work.
 This may affect enrollment, the completion rate and/or reduce the number of students repeating courses.
 I believe in improvements and change and in doing, a lesson is gain and another idea is born.